vijayee/Offstack/README.md

 ```
 randomChunk ⊕ newRandomChunk
 ```
-but instead stores a tuple
+as a tuple
 ```
 {randomChunk, newRandomChunk}
 ```
 A file then can be thought of as a list of tuples of meaningless data.
 That same data can be considered a representation of an infinitecimal number of files.
 The meaning of that data is never stored but the representation is returned to the person who stored it in the form of a link that tells the system how to collect and process that random.
 This link holds the key to the original file and just like a real key grants access rights to the holder indefinitely.
-Unlike many p2p architectures that use heavy encryption to protect whole files from access the only think of value to protect is the link.
+Unlike many p2p architectures that use heavy encryption to protect whole files from access the only thing of value to protect is the link.
+This signifficantly limits the domain and amount of data over which security has to be considered.
+The method creates both privacy, replication, and anonymity for no additional overhead.
+In the case where a node is seized, lost, or hacked there is no data of value available and nothing incriminating can be recovered.